pnp/script-samples/scripts/spo-copy-directory-structure-to-sharepoint-list/README.md

 After running the script the list will be populated with one row for each folder in your fileshare.

-So now you can go to the list and enter the url for a sharepoint site, a document library and an optional subfolder for each directory.
+So now you can go to the list and enter the url for a SharePoint site, a document library and an optional subfolder for each directory.

-There are multile ways to trigger a migration with this info.
+There are multiple ways to trigger a migration with this info.
 The simplest is to create a view with just the FileSharePath, Modified, ModifiedBy, SharePointSite and doclib and Docsubfolder.
-This matches the columns required by the Migration Manger as documented at https://learn.microsoft.com/en-us/sharepointmigration/mm-bulk-upload-format-csv-json.
+This matches the columns required by the Migration Manger as documented at https://learn.microsoft.com/en-us/SharePointmigration/mm-bulk-upload-format-csv-json.
 (Note that Modified, ModifiedBy are not used by the tool, they are just used as filler).
 You can then export this list as a csv, remove all rows that dont have a valid SharePointSite and doclib and Docsubfolder and upload it to the Migration Manager.

 A flow can also be created to automatically trigger a migration when the SharePointSite and doclib and Docsubfolder are updated.
-The flow needs use 'Send and Http Request to SharePoint' to Post Data to tenant-admin.sharepoint.com/_api/MigrationCenterServices/Tasks/BatchCreate.
+The flow needs use 'Send and Http Request to SharePoint' to Post Data to tenant-admin.SharePoint.com/_api/MigrationCenterServices/Tasks/BatchCreate.
 The body of the request should contain
 ```json
 {